kainan-tek/audio_test_client/README.md

 This is a simple audio test client for Android devices.
 It can be used to record, playback, and duplex audio (simultaneously record and play).

 steps to run:
-1. Build the project using mm or mmm command.
+1. Build with cmd: mm audio_test_client.
 Make sure you have the necessary environment
 2. Push the generated binary into the device using adb push
 3. Run the binary on the device using adb shell